intjelic/python-sfml/doc/source/api/graphics.rst

    writing your own shaders for pySFML.

-   Like any C/C++ program, a shader has its own variables that you can set from your Python application. :class:`sfml.graphics.Shader` handles 4 different types of variables:
+   Like any C/C++ program, a shader has its own variables that you can set from your Python application. :class:`Shader` handles 4 different types of variables:

        * floats